A guide to VAT for residential property developers

 Contact The VAT People for expert advice

-Land and property transactions can be complicated and require the navigation of multiple mechanisms involving VAT.
-By failing to adhere to these rules, you risk facing penalties, but professional help can ensure you maintain compliance.
-The team of specialists at The VAT People has a great deal of experience in advising businesses on VAT for land and property transactions, so contact our team today on 0330 8284 230 or fill out our contact form to speak to our experts.
+Charging and claiming VAT correctly in relation to property developments can be complicated and should you fail to adhere to these rules, you risk facing penalties.
+However, with professional assistance, can you consistently maintain compliance.
+The team of specialists at The VAT People has a great deal of experience in advising businesses on reclaiming VAT on residential property development projects and understanding liabilities within property transactions, so contact our team today on 0161 477 6600 or fill out our contact form to speak to our experts.